henribru/google-ads-stubs/README.md

 to generate, slows type checking to a crawl.

 This package does not provide complete type annotations, although it should cover what's used by most developers.
-The bare output from `stubgen` is used by the service stubs and transport classes.
-The service stubs are unlikely to be typed as long as there is no `mypy-protobuf` equivalent for GRPC stubs.
-The transport classes may be typed in the future if there is a need for it.
+The bare output from `stubgen` is used by the ransport classes.
+These may be typed in the future if there is a need for it.

 Some service methods allow you to pass in either a protobuf message or a dictionary for certain arguments.
 There is no check that the dictionary conforms to the message structure, as this would require a `TypedDict` subclass